pazderskipawel/cicd_wp_demo/README.md

   - If you want to autostart worker use `sudo ./svc.sh` instead of `.run.sh`, it will work as service ([source](https://docs.github.com/en/actions/how-tos/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service))
 - After setting up runner everything should be installed automatically on it after triggering workflow
 ## CI/CD Workflows
-- Repo uses "nested" workflows so everything should be clear and reusable if needed
 - Summary of main workflow:
   #### 1. Clean up last environment
   1. Clean up current docker resources related to project